Hendrik advises on IT law and data protection law.

 Hendrik has many years of experience with consulting, drafting and negotiating of complex IT projects.
 He focuses on legal matters regarding IoT, digitalisation and cloud computing.
 He advises on software licensing models, in particular relating to open source software and in the field of data protection law.
 His clients include international technology groups and well-known IT and e-business companies.

-He is named in 2018 by Wirtschaftswoche, by Handelsblatt and by Best Lawyers as one of the best lawyers for IT law.
+He is named in 2019 and 2018 by Handelsblatt, by Best Lawyers and by Wirtschaftswoche, as one of the best lawyers for IT law.
 The JUVE handbook 2018/2019 recommends him as “cooperative and always pragmatic”.
-In Kanzleimonitor 2017/2018 he is listed as a repeatedly recommended lawyer for IT law.
+In Kanzleimonitor 2018/2019 and 2017/2018 he is listed as a repeatedly recommended lawyer for IT law.
 He is also recommended by Legal 500 Germany, due to his “very good IT knowledge, even regarding exotic questions” and his “very fast understanding of technical details”.
 In 2015 he received the International Client Choice Award from Lexology and the International Law Office, winning the IT & Internet Law category.

 Hendrik became a lawyer in 2005 and joined the Munich office of Osborne Clarke in 2007.
 He was seconded to legal departments of IT companies several times.
 In addition, he spent a number of years as a software developer at the Institute for Legal Informatics of Saarland University.
 His clients benefit from his practical experience and his technical know-how when advising on technology-oriented matters.

 He is the author of numerous publications and co-author of several handbooks and commentaries, including the Beck’sches Handbuch IT- und Datenschutzrecht [Handbook on IT law and data protection law] and the juris Praxiskommentar BGB [a commentary on the German Civil Code].